ocsmit/canoclass/DOCS/README.md

 Contains n_jobs parameter allowing for parallel processing across the CPU making it ideal due to faster times.

+Thresholds for the number of estimators in addition to computational time thresholds will be created.

 Single tile times:
 - ARVI w/ 25 estimators ~ 1.9 minutes
 - ARVI w/ 100 estimators ~ 5.3 minutes
 - ARVI w/ 500 estimators ~ 29.2 minutes - not viable
-- VARI w/ 25 estimators ~ 2.9 minutes
+- nVARI w/ 25 estimators ~ 2.9 minutes
-- VARI w/ 100 estimators ~ 10 minutes
+- nVARI w/ 100 estimators ~ 10 minutes

+- GRVI w/ 25 estimators - deemed not viable compared to VARI

-TODO: KNearestNeighbors
+TODO: KNearestNeighbors if lit review deems it to be comparative.